HomeAdvertisingStructured Data Testing and Validation Good techniques

 Google Rich Results Test

-The Rich Results Test is Google’s current flagship testing tool, and honestly, it should be your first stop for validation.
+The Rich Results Test is Google’s current flagship testing tool, and it should be your first stop for validation.
 It replaced the old Structured Data Testing Tool in 2020, and the upgrade was worth the wait.

-The test results are divided into three categories: eligible rich results, valid markup that doesn’t currently generate rich results, and errors or warnings.
+The results are divided into three categories: eligible rich results, valid markup that doesn’t currently generate rich results, and errors or warnings.
 Pay attention to all three.
 That valid markup might become eligible for rich results in the future as Google expands its features.

 Quick Tip: Use the “Share” button in the Rich Results Test to create a link to your test results.
 This is very useful when collaborating with developers or documenting issues for later reference.